 Every year millions of women “stop the world and get off” – Daria Willis.

-But each year, I have this conversation with myself – just to make sure I’m not allowing that level of dissatisfaction to creep back into my life again.
-I had this conversation most recently.
+Now, each year, I have this conversation with myself – just to make sure I’m not allowing that level of dissatisfaction to creep back into my life again.
+Let me give you a sneek peek into the conversation I had most recently.

-I said to myself, “Girl (cause we are homies like that) you are a breath away from turning 40.
+I asked myself, “Girl (cause we are homies like that) you are a breath away from hitting a milestone age.
 What has to happen, now?
 Who are you now?”

-I usually ask this every year on my personal new year (gotta be consistent).
-When I assessed myself last year, I asked, “Who are you now, 60+ jobs, 3 business partners and 2 failed businesses later?”
+I usually ask this every year on my birthday (gotta be consistent).
+When I assessed myself a few years ago when starting my business, I asked, “Who are you now, 60+ jobs, 3 business partners and 2 failed businesses later?”

 All of our lives we are in a state of becoming.